This post is also available in: Español (Spanish)

 Chueca Neighbourhood Tour – The tour includes fine alcoholic drinks and will reveal to you all the city's underground stories while visiting places that have become local legends as they have given the courage to millions to be who they are.
 As part of the tour, you will visit the mythological bars of the LGBT+ community, drink fine alcohol, and see where Madrid's Pride protest movement began.
 You will also get tips on where to spend the rest of your night.
 Book tour →

 Drag Queen Brunch & Bingo – Join this fun and hilariously awesome drag brunch on select Saturday afternoons.
 The exclusive ticket gives you priority access to Madrid´s only Drag Queen Bingo Brunch.
 Enjoy a welcome drink, various drag performances, bingo and of course, a delicious brunch at Lola 09, one of the coolest venues in Chueca.
 The show and bingo games are bilingual in both Spanish and English.
-Get Tickets →
+The booking page is only in Spanish but you can use Google Translate if necessary to secure your booking.

 Calle Fuencarral – The pedestrian street stretches from Gran Via north up for 500m with stores and shops of all kinds, not to mention plenty of cafes, restaurants and bars to take a load off during your busy shopping day.